Whisper Me a Love Song: Synopsis

-On the first day of entering high school, Himari Kino "falls" for her senior, Yori Asanagi, whom she watched singing with a band at the welcome party for new students.
-When Himari confesses her admiration to Yori, Yori misinterprets Himari's feelings as romantic love.
-However, before Yori realizes, she comes to fall for Himari anyway, and promises to win her affections for real.
+On her first day of high school, Himari Kino watches her senior Yori Asanagi perform with a band and instantly falls in love with her singing.
+When Himari confesses her admiration to Yori, she misinterprets Himari's feelings as romantic love.
+However, she falls for Himari anyway and promises to win her affections for real after finding out the truth.